AJDescole/AzranEngine/README.md

 - By email : Descole &lt;jdescole@gmx.com&gt;
 - Using Discord : https://discord.gg/vNseggW

 Do not hesitate to contact us for more informations about our projects.

 ## Changelog

 ### 2018-04-12

 Made this repo public.
 We were actively working on an avatar system based on the `a` file used by several game engines.
 We're about to make a working avatar.
 This is the most difficult feature of this project.

 See `docs/avatar.md` for more details about avatar breakdown.

+### 2018-04-14

+Now handling an avatar with multiple parts (such as hat, feet, ...) and animations (such as directions).
+We're currently working on a tiny chat system for demonstration.

 ## License

 This project is distributed under the MIT license.

 ## :warning: DISCLAIMER :warning:

 This repository **DOES NOT** host any content owned by chapatiz.com nor blablaland.com.
 Any claim that code or document belong to them would be abusive.
 This being said, we *do* build our system inspired by these old fashioned and outdated games.
 Without infringing any copyright.